This section contains reports and photos about Bronx politics and the government officials in the Bronx.

 Controversy, Reform Bill & Lawsuit Surrounding President CEO Thomas Galante & Trustees

 This section is dedicated to an important and evolving story happening within the borough of Queens regarding a change to the governance of the Queens Public Library system.
-We will continue updating it as the story unfolds.
+We believe this report series should be read by the citizens of the Bronx, as an alert to potentially devious efforts by real estate developers in the borough.

 Click here to read our coverage of the Queens Library corruption scandal starring NYC Comptroller Scott Stringer, Queens Borough President Melinda Katz & Mortimer Zuckerman's NY Daily News or click here for Queens Public Library program and other announcements at the Queens Public Library website.